BabraMpofu/Networking_Project-with-router/README.md

 1. **IPv6 Subnetting Complexity**
 Initially, determining the correct subnets from the main /64 address (2001:2A1:BAD::/64) was challenging.
-It required careful calculation to correctly allocate the 11th subnet to the CSE network and the 75th subnet to the BBA network.
+It required careful calculation to correctly allocate the 11th subnet to the TUT network and the 75th subnet to the NWU network.
 This step was crucial to ensure proper address segmentation and avoid overlapping subnets.

 2. **Device Communication Setup**